cde-ev/cdedb2/doc/source/Design_Roles.rst

 Finance Admins
 ^^^^^^^^^^^^^^

-Finance admins are the only ones with access to the semester management where payment reminders and address checks are sent, inactive member ejected and the balance of members is updated.
+Finance admins must be cde admins aswell and are the only ones with access to the semester management where payment reminders and address checks are sent, inactive member ejected and the balance of members is updated.
 In addition they may manage, create and revoke lastschrift permits.

 CdELokal Admins
 ^^^^^^^^^^^^^^^